-Audiences, however, are staying in the room with some die-hard fans even going so far as to not change channels at a commercial break.
+He also has one film credit to his name, having appeared in the comedy Pootie Tang."
+When asked about what interested him in the with some die hard fans even going so far as to not change channels at a commercial break.
 Then again, if you're actually watching this during those "Insomniac" hours, it's about the only thing on worth watching.